-Leonardi DiCapprio delivers the performance of his career as Glass, an incredibly difficult and arduous role as he has to perform some of the most memorable and heart-breaking moments in the film in utter silence, and only through expression.
-The quiet intensity he delivers is unequivocal, laced with a profound wisdom and deep sadness.
+Leonardi DiCapprio delivers the performance of his career as Glass, an incredibly difficult and arduous role as he has to perform some of the most memorable and heartbreaking moments in the film in utter silence, and only through expression.
+The quiet intensity he delivers is unequivocal, laced with profound wisdom and deep sadness.

-The dark mirror to Hugh Glass’s journey of survival is John Fitzgerald’s journey into paranoia, recrimination and haunted bitterness.
+The dark mirror of Hugh Glass’s journey of survival is John Fitzgerald’s journey into paranoia, recrimination and haunted bitterness.
 To portray Fitzgerald, who both betrays Glass and becomes his spark for enduring, Tom Hardy delivers another riveting performance, giving us a glimpse of his monstrous soul.

-Equally excellent are Irish actor Domhnall Gleeson as Captain Andrew Henry, a real-life historical figure who was one of the founders of the Rocky Mountain Trading Company and a leader of the expedition up the Missouri River; rising English actor Will Poulter (The Maze Runner) stars as Jim Bridger who went on to become one of the West’s most legendary guides; sixteen-year old Forrest Goodluck, who makes his impressive big screen debut as Hawk, Hugh Glass’s fictionalized son by a Native woman, is a a member of the Diné, Mandan, Hidatsa and Tsimshian Native American tribes who lives in New Mexico; and the powerful Arikara warrior Elk Dog, who is in search of his captured daughter, Powaqa, is portrayed by Duane Howard, a First Nations actor who hails from Vancouver Island, Canada.
+Equally excellent is Irish actor Domhnall Gleeson as Captain Andrew Henry, a real-life historical figure who was one of the founders of the Rocky Mountain Trading Company and a leader of the expedition up the Missouri River; rising English actor Will Poulter (The Maze Runner) stars as Jim Bridger who went on to become one of the West’s most legendary guides; sixteen-year-old Forrest Goodluck, who makes his impressive big screen debut as Hawk, Hugh Glass’s fictionalized son by a Native woman, is a member of the Diné, Mandan, Hidatsa and Tsimshian Native American tribes who lives in New Mexico; and the powerful Arikara warrior Elk Dog, who is in search of his captured daughter, Powaqa, is portrayed by Duane Howard, a First Nations actor who hails from Vancouver Island, Canada.

 You will never forget the scene between Glass and Hikuc when they are sitting in the snow and lapse up the falling snow with their tongues; it’s a powerful scene that reveals the fragile humanity of two characters from disparate worlds.